jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-enumerables/readme.md

 - Where to introduce the notion of code blocks (after we see .each)?
 - Introduce the term "iteration variable"
 - Alternate formats for code blocks

+enumerables

+right now you can't control iteration variables (TIMES). soon you will (ENUMS).

+NEXT
+what numbers do you expect to see on the screen

+CHECKS FOR UNDERSTANDING

+EACH
+create mini-exercise just for each
+- and replicate for map
+- actually, maybe use F to C here
+- Fist of Five check for each afterwards

+show using an enumerable in a method

+Doc Dive
+- supporting instructors help out with the harder ones

+Enums over loops
+- Enums symbolize intent